Louisiana AG issues opinion saying statewide mask mandate is unconstitutional

 Governor John Bel Edwards announced the order last week in an effort to combat a surge in new coronavirus cases in hospitalizations.
 During a news conference Tuesday, Vice President Mike Pence said he supported steps taken by the governor to slow the spread of the virus.

-In the document, Landry also says the mask order it too broad and urges law enforcement agencies to exercise "extreme caution when responding to calls over face mask violations.
+In the document, Landry also says the mask order is too broad and urges law enforcement agencies to exercise "extreme caution when responding to calls over face mask violations."

 The opinion comes just a day after Landry himself reportedly tested positive for the coronavirus.